 - 8 oz package of tempeh, cut into chunks

 - 1 red bell pepper, cut into chunks

 - 1 8 oz can of pineapple chunks, drained

 - 1 large tomato, sliced and cut into chunks

 Saute the tempeh chunks in olive oil over medium low until crispy and browned on all sides (about 10 minutes).
 Turn the heat up to Medium and add the garlic, onion, and pepper to saute for another 10 to 15 minutes.
 Next, add the pineapple and tomato followed by the soy sauce, ketchup, water, and sugar.
 Continue to cook for about another 10 minutes or until the sauce has thickened.

 Top the cooked rice with your tempeh mixture.
 Eat and enjoy your protein buzz.
-Or share with a friend while playing Wahoo.
+Or share this Sweet and Sour Tempeh with a friend while playing Wahoo.
 Whichever.